 Is a Secured Loan a Good Option?

-A secured loan is a loan that has an asset as collateral for the loan.
-In the event of missing a payment or defaulting on the loan, the bank or lender can then collect the collateral.
-This type of loan generally has a lower interest rate because the bank has a lower risk because it can collect the collateral if you default on payments.
+A secured loan requires you to pledge an asset, such as your home, as collateral for the loan.
+In the event of missing a payment or defaulting on the loan, your bank or lender can then collect the collateral.
+This type of loan generally has a lower interest rate because the bank has less risk since it can easily collect the collateral if you default on payments.

 Types of Secured Loans